BlastChrome/Portfolio_ver_Beta/README.txt

-06/07/20
+06/09/20

 Ok So Figma is a literal lifesaver
-Being able to map out design in advance is LLITERALLY the difference lmao
+Being able to map out design in advance is LITERALLY the difference lmao

-TODO - Implement Services page
+DONE - Implement Services page
-TODO - fully adapt php forms
+DONE - fully adapt php forms